Etihad in talks over potential Airbus jet order: sources

-DUBAI/PARIS Nov 11 (Reuters) - Abu Dhabi's Etihad Airways is in talks to buy jets from Airbus even as it puts finishing touches to a reported deal with rival Boeing, people familiar with the matter said.
+DUBAI/PARIS (Reuters) - Abu Dhabi's Etihad Airways is in talks to buy jets from Airbus EAD.PA even as it puts the finishing touches to a reported deal with rival Boeing (BA.N), people familiar with the matter said.

-The number of plane orders being discussed and the value of the deal was not immediately clear.
+The number of plane orders being discussed and the possible value was not immediately clear.

 Etihad's potential interest includes the Airbus A320neo, a fuel-saving version of the European planemaker's best-selling medium-haul jet, as well as a modified or expanded order for its long-haul A350 aircraft, one source said.

 Reuters reported last month Etihad was close to ordering Boeing jets including 25 to 30 777X mini-jumbos, the new 777 version which is expected to be launched at next week's air show, and a repeat order for about 30 787 Dreamliners.

 "I have made no comment on that at all; that is Reuters speculating ...
 I think you should wait until we make an announcement," Etihad's chief executive James Hogan told Dubai-based Arabian Business magazine last week.

 People tracking the twin-track negotiations said Etihad's potential combined deals with Airbus and Boeing may cover the aircraft needs of all of its equity partners, which include Air Berlin (AB1.DE), Virgin Australia (VAH.AX) and Aer Lingus (AERL.I).